goodrestart/goodrestart.github.io/README.md

 # goodrestart.github.io
-This is also a test
+This is goodrestart project by Hadiyan Yusuf Kuntoro.